braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 > pr = SettingsAmbientPP('EL', pf, 'PROP', BrainSurfacePF.ST_AMBIENT, varargin{:});  ⑱
 > ````
 >
-> ①defines the evanescent handle of the axes where the brain surface will be plotted.
+> ① defines the evanescent handle of the axes where the brain surface will be plotted.
 It also defines its general properties.
 >
-> ②ensures that the parent panel is memorized.
+> ② ensures that the parent panel is memorized.
 >
-> ③determines the view of the brain surface.
+> ③ determines the view of the brain surface.
 >
-> ④is executed only when the `VIEW` property is set.
+> ④ is executed only when the `VIEW` property is set.
 It takes care of adjusting the view and resetting the lightning.
 >
-> ⑤determines the axis setting through the container property `SettingsAxis`, which derives from `Settings`.
+> ⑤ determines the axis setting through the container property `SettingsAxis`, which derives from `Settings`.
 >
-> ⑥defines the default values by instantiating a default instance of `SettingsAxis`.
+> ⑥ defines the default values by instantiating a default instance of `SettingsAxis`.
 >
-> ⑦employs the property panel `SettingsAxisPP`, which is specialized for `SettingsAxis` and derives from `SettingsPP`.
+> ⑦ employs the property panel `SettingsAxisPP`, which is specialized for `SettingsAxis` and derives from `SettingsPP`.
 >
-> ⑧contains the file from which the brain surface is plotted.
+> ⑧ contains the file from which the brain surface is plotted.
 >
-> ⑨is executed only when the `SURFILE` property is set.
+> ⑨ is executed only when the `SURFILE` property is set.
 It updates the property `SURF` loading the data from the file.
 It the figure panel is already drawn, it refreshes the brain handle and redraws it.
 >
-> ⑩contains the `BrainSurface` element.
+> ⑩ contains the `BrainSurface` element.
 >
-> ⑪is the evanescent handle for the brain surface.
+> ⑪ is the evanescent handle for the brain surface.
 This is calcualted by ⑫.
 >
-> ⑬determines whether the brain surface is shown.
+> ⑬ determines whether the brain surface is shown.
 >
-> ⑭determines the brain surface settings throught the container property `SettingsSurface`, which derives from `Settings`.
+> ⑭ determines the brain surface settings throught the container property `SettingsSurface`, which derives from `Settings`.
 >
-> ⑮employs the property panel `SettingsSurfacePP`, which is specialized for `SettingsSurface` and derives from `SettingsPP`.
+> ⑮ employs the property panel `SettingsSurfacePP`, which is specialized for `SettingsSurface` and derives from `SettingsPP`.
 >
-> ⑯determines the ambient lighting settings throught the container property `SettingsAmbient`, which is derived from `Settings`.
+> ⑯ determines the ambient lighting settings throught the container property `SettingsAmbient`, which is derived from `Settings`.
 >
-> ⑰defines the default values by instantiating a default instance of `SettingsAmbient`.
+> ⑰ defines the default values by instantiating a default instance of `SettingsAmbient`.
 >
-> ⑱employs the property panel `SettingsAmbientPP`, which is specialized for `SettingsAmbient` and derives from `SettingsPP`.
+> ⑱ employs the property panel `SettingsAmbientPP`, which is specialized for `SettingsAmbient` and derives from `SettingsPP`.
 >